-- 992 The application ID verification effectively prevents the most common type of phishing attack, in which 993 the attacker creates a new domain and tricks users into visiting that domain instead of an intended RP 994 where the user has an account.
-For example, an attacker might register a domain called "google-995 accts.com" and send emails with a pretext to get users to visit the site, such as a warning that the user's 996 account will be disabled unless some action is taken.
-The attacker's site would present a login screen 997 identical to Google's login screen to obtain the user's password (and OTP, if enabled) credentials and to 998 use them to impersonate the user to the real Google services.
-With FIDO, the authenticator would not 999 have an existing key pair registered under the attacker's domain, so the user would be unable to return 1000 a signed FIDO challenge to the attacker's site.
-If the attacker could convince the user to register the FIDO 1001 authenticator with the malicious site and then sign an authentication challenge, the signed FIDO 1002 assertion could not be used to authenticate to Google because the RP can also verify the application ID 1003 associated with the signed challenge, and it would not be the expected ID. - 1004 A more advanced credential theft attack involves an active man in the middle that can intercept the 1005 user's requests to the legitimate RP and act as a proxy between the two.
-To avoid TLS server certificate validation errors, in this case, the attacker must obtain a TLS certificate for the legitimate RP site that is 1006 1007 trusted by the user's device.
-This could be accomplished by exploiting a vulnerability in a commercial 1008 certificate authority; it presents a high bar for the attacker but is not unprecedented.
-Application ID 1009 validation is not sufficient to prevent this attacker from obtaining an authentication challenge from the 1010 RP, proxying it to the user, and using the signed assertion that it gets back from the user to authenticate 1011 to the RP.
-To prevent this type of attack, the FIDO specifications permit token binding to protect the 1012 signed assertion that is returned to the RP by including information in the assertion about the TLS 1013 channel over which it is being delivered.
-If there is a man in the middle (or a proxy of any kind) between 1014 the user and the RP, the RP can detect it by examining the token-binding message included in the 1015 assertion and comparing it with the TLS channel over which it was received.
+The application ID verification effectively prevents the most common type of phishing attack, in which the attacker creates a new domain and tricks users into visiting that domain instead of an intended RP where the user has an account.
+For example, an attacker might register a domain called "google-accts.com" and send emails with a pretext to get users to visit the site, such as a warning that the user's account will be disabled unless some action is taken.
+The attacker's site would present a login screen identical to Google's login screen to obtain the user's password (and OTP, if enabled) credentials and to use them to impersonate the user to the real Google services.
+With FIDO, the authenticator would not have an existing key pair registered under the attacker's domain, so the user would be unable to return a signed FIDO challenge to the attacker's site.
+If the attacker could convince the user to register the FIDO authenticator with the malicious site and then sign an authentication challenge, the signed FIDO assertion could not be used to authenticate to Google because the RP can also verify the application ID associated with the signed challenge, and it would not be the expected ID.

+A more advanced credential theft attack involves an active machine-in-the-middle that can intercept the user's requests to the legitimate RP and act as a proxy between the two.
+To avoid TLS server certificate validation errors, in this case, the attacker must obtain a TLS certificate for the legitimate RP site that is trusted by the user's device.
+This could be accomplished by exploiting a vulnerability in a commercial certificate authority; it presents a high bar for the attacker but is not unprecedented.
+Application ID validation is not sufficient to prevent this attacker from obtaining an authentication challenge from the RP, proxying it to the user, and using the signed assertion that they get back from the user to authenticate to the RP.
+To prevent this type of attack, the FIDO specifications permit token binding to protect the signed assertion that is returned to the RP by including information in the assertion about the TLS channel over which it is being delivered.
+If there is a machine in the middle (or a proxy of any kind) between the user and the RP, the RP can detect it by examining the token-binding message included in the assertion and comparing it with the TLS channel over which it was received.
 Token binding is not widely implemented today, but with finalization of the token-binding specification in RFC 8471 [18] and related RFCs, adoption is expected to increase.

-1018 Many of the federation threats discussed in Section 3.5.3 can be addressed by signing assertions,

-1019 ensuring their integrity and authenticity.
-An encrypted assertion can also provide multiple protections,

-1020 preventing disclosure of sensitive information contained in the assertion and providing a strong

-1021 protection against assertion redirection because only the intended RP will have the key required to

-1022 decrypt the assertion.
-Most mitigations to federation threats require application of protocol-specific

-- guidance for SAML and OIDC.
-These considerations are not specific to the mobile SSO use case; application of a security-focused profile of these protocols can mitigate many potential issues. - 1025 In addition to RFC 8252, application developers and RP service providers should consult the OAuth 2.0 automatically handling details like PKCE.
-Key protections for OAuth and OIDC include those listed below:
+Many of the federation threats discussed in Section 3.5.3 can be addressed by signing assertions, ensuring their integrity and authenticity.
+An encrypted assertion can also provide multiple protections, preventing disclosure of sensitive information contained in the assertion and providing strong protection against assertion redirection because only the intended RP will have the key required to decrypt the assertion.
+Most mitigations to federation threats require application of protocol-specific guidance for SAML and OIDC.
+These considerations are not specific to the mobile SSO use case; application of a security-focused profile of these protocols can mitigate many potential issues.